binhvu3/chatBot/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Introduction
+Goal is to produced ChatGPT like chatbot with open source LLM and linking everything together with API.

 ## Features

-A few of the things you can do with GitPoint:

-* API integration
+* API integration with Flask
+* Jinja template for dynamic HTML site

 ## Installation